Skip to main content

 • Salt-loss syndromes(acute salt depletion, chronic metabolic alkalosis, hyponatremic hypochloremic dehydration)

-• Compound heterozygous means the individual carries one copy each of two different mutations, one on each chromosome.
-If the mutations are associated with a recessive disease such as CF, these individuals are typically affected.
-However, the diagnosis is made clinically, based on clinical features and other lab studies.
+• Compound heterozygous means the individual carries 1 copy each of 2 different pathogenic variants, 1 on each chromosome.
+If the mutations are associated with a recessive disease such as CF, these individuals are typically affected; that is, they show symptoms of the disease.
+However, the diagnosis is made based on clinical features and other laboratory studies.

-It depends on the indication for the CF test:
+It depends on the indication for the CF test.

-• For obstetrics and gynecology patients, guidelines recommend performing a CF screen on the male partner.2 If he is also a CF carrier, the fetus has a 25% risk of being affected with CF. Guidelines recommend offering the couple genetic counseling and prenatal testing if both partners are CF carriers.
+• If the partner is also a CF carrier, the couple has a 25% risk of having a child affected with CF. Guidelines recommend offering the couple genetic counseling and prenatal testing if both partners are CF carriers.

-If her male partner’s result is negative, his residual risk to be a CF carrier is reduced, and the risk that the fetus is affected with CF is also reduced.
-The percent risk reduction is based on ethnicity, because the CF screen sensitivity varies by ethnic group.
+• If the partner’s result is negative, the residual risk to be a CF carrier is reduced, and the risk for the couple to have a child affected with CF is also reduced.

-Providing patient ethnicity does not change the CF result.
-A positive result is still positive, and a negative result is still negative, regardless of ethnicity provided.
-For negative results, the residual risk that your patient is still a CF carrier is provided in a table in the report, which is broken down by ethnicity.
-So, one can look up the residual carrier risk, by a patient’s specific ethnic group.
-The percent risk reduction is based on ethnicity, because the CF screen sensitivity varies by ethnic group.
+For negative results, the residual risk that a patient is a CF carrier is provided in a table in the report, which is broken down by ethnicity.
+So, one can look up the residual carrier risk by a patient’s specific ethnic group.
+The percent risk reduction is based on ethnicity, because the CF screen detection rate varies by ethnic group.

 References

 This FAQ is provided for informational purposes only and is not intended as medical advice.
-A clinician’s test selection and interpretation, diagnosis, and patient management decisions should be based on his/her education, clinical expertise, and assessment of the patient.
+A physician’s test selection and interpretation, diagnosis, and patient management decisions should be based on the physician’s education, clinical expertise, and assessment of the patient.

-Document FAQS.147 Version: 1
+Document FAQS.147 Version: 2

-Version 1 effective 07/26/2016 to present
+Version 1 effective 07/26/2016 to 09/15/2025

 Version 0 effective 06/03/2014 to 07/26/2016